keboola/website/_solutions/solutions.md

       omnichannel data, create machine learning segmentation and orchestrate campaigns from Silverpop.
 This resulted in 20% increase in work efficiency.
   - name: OUT OF STOCK REPORTS IN 7 DAYS
-    desc: Pietro Filipi has gone from bunch of old IT systems to company wide out off stock reports in 7days!
+    desc: Pietro Filipi has gone from a bunch of old IT systems to a company wide out of stock reports in 7 days!
 Increasing profitability by tens of percent!
   - name: GOING BEYOND TRADITIONAL DWH - ENABLING CITIZEN USERS
     desc: "MallGroup Europa’s leading retail in 6 countries has enabled analytics through Keboola to all departments from logistics to customer success and marketing